Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 All babies cry — it’s the way they communicate their needs.
-But a colicky baby is inconsolable and screams without any obvious cause.
-The crying usually starts suddenly at about the same time every day, often in the afternoon or evening hours.
-However, when your baby isn’t crying, they act completely normal.
+But you can’t soothe a baby with colic.
+They’ll continue to scream without any obvious cause.
+The crying usually starts suddenly at about the same time every day.
+This is often in the afternoon or evening hours.
+But when your baby isn’t crying, they act completely normal.

-While colic in babies is harmless and passes quickly, the condition can be frustrating for parents.
-Managing a baby’s colic only adds to the stress and fatigue of new parenthood.
-Researchers have linked the condition to postpartum depression and shaken baby syndrome.
-Therefore, if your baby has colic, it’s important to reach out for help if you need it.
+Colic in newborns is harmless and passes quickly.
+But the condition can be frustrating for parents.
+Managing an infant’s colic only adds to the stress and fatigue of new parenthood.
+The condition has been linked to postpartum depression and shaken baby syndrome.
+So, if your fussy baby has colic, it’s important to reach out for help if you need it.

 When does colic start?